SankaraMoothi/FigmaDoc/README.md

 # FigmaDoc
-# Learning Figma From The Scratch And Doc
+# Learning Figma From The Scratch And Doc Picture With WireFrame

 ![figma1project](https://user-images.githubusercontent.com/107635975/220277304-ba6769f5-227a-4dd6-a452-4680beec6abe.png)